Fardeen4525/capstone/README.md

 # capstone
-Two sets of specifications have been created for this project.
-The first set is general and not domain specified.
-This is for students who want to practice and have their own topic they want to use as the content for the project.
-Students who may not have their own idea can use the Casting Agency specifications to have slightly more structure when you get started.
 Casting Agency Specifications
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 Models:

-Movies with attributes title and release date
+Movies with attributes title and release date\n
 Actors with attributes name, age and gender
 Endpoints:
 GET /actors and /movies